Murray Hill station (LIRR): 21st century

 In 2005, the Murray Hill station underwent further renovations, with a new pedestrian bridge being erected and other station amenities being added.

 Between 2019 and 2020, the underwent a major station modernization project, through which it was made wheelchair accessible and compliant with the Americans with Disabilities Act of 1990, with the installation of two elevators.
 The elevators were originally slated for completion in 2019, but were delayed to mid-2020 due to delays in the delivery of the elevator cabs.
 The station's elevators ultimately opened by May 4, 2020.
-The project, which was supported by Congresswoman Grace Meng and New York City Comptroller Scott Stringer, also included the installation of LED lighting, CCTV cameras, and new signage, amongst various other improvements.
+The project, which was supported by Congresswoman Grace Meng and New York City Comptroller Scott Stringer, also included the installation of LED lighting, CCTV cameras, and new signage, among various other improvements.

 Station layout

 The station has two high-level side platforms, each four cars long.
 The first four cars toward Manhattan and the last four cars toward Great Neck & Port Washington will platform at the station.